Non-monotonic behavior of the Binder Parameter in the discrete spin systems: Phenomenological analysis of the first-order transition

 \section{Phenomenological analysis of the first-order transition}

-In this appendix, we discuss the behavior of the Binder parameters by a phenomenological model of the first-order phase transition as well as Ref.~\cite{Vollmayr1993,Iino2019}.
+In the manuscript, we showed that the cross definition of the Binder parameter $U_\mathrm{cross}$ is free from the humps, but we do not show why.
+In this appendix, we will show the monotonicity of $U_\mathrm{cross}$ by a phenomenological model of the first-order phase transition as well as Ref.~\cite{Vollmayr1993,Iino2019}.
 We consider the two-dimensional order parameter $\bm{m}=(m_x, m_y)$ and assume that its probability distribution consists of two parts,

 where $d$, $L$, and $t$ are the space dimension, the system size, and the reduced temperature proportional to $T-T_c$. $P_{>}(\bm{m})$ dominates for $t> 0$, and vice versa.
 The order parameter in the disordered phase fluctuates around the origin.
 On the other hand, $P(\bm{m})$ in the ordered phase has $q$ peaks at $\bm{m}_p = (m_{p,x}, m_{p,y})$.
 Thus, the probability distributions for the disordered and ordered phase are given as